MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm.md

 ## Register with extension

-You can manually register your SQL Server VM with the SQL IaaS agent extension by using Azure PowerShell or the Azure CLI.
+You can manually register your SQL Server VM with the SQL IaaS Agent extension by using Azure PowerShell or the Azure CLI.

 Provide the SQL Server license type as either pay-as-you-go (`PAYG`) to pay per usage, Azure Hybrid Benefit (`AHUB`) to use your own license, or disaster recovery (`DR`) to activate the [free DR replica license](business-continuity-high-availability-disaster-recovery-hadr-overview.md#free-dr-replica-in-azure).